Bita7457/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-file 2 Write a script that prints all the groups the current user is part of.
+file 4 Write a script that creates an empty file called hello.